Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Introduction

-Since the angle combinations are completely understood for the minimal dodecahedron tiling by Sections 5 and 6 of \cite{gsy}, and the non-minimal pentagonal tilings have at least $16$ tiles \cite{yan}, we will assume that the number of tiles is at least $16$ in this paper.
-Moreover, since we only consider tilings that are naturally given by graphs embedded in the sphere, we will only consider edge-to-edge tilings with all vertices having degree $\ge 3$.
+In Sections 5 and 6 of \cite{gsy}, Gao, Shi, Yan described the angle combinations for the dodecahedron tiling, which has minimal number of $12$ pentagonal tiles.
+Moreover, we know that any non-minimal pentagonal tiling has $f\ge 16$ tiles \cite{yan}.
+Therefore we will always assume $f\ge 16$ in this paper.
+Moreover, since we only consider tilings that are given by naturally embedded graphs, we will only consider edge-to-edge tilings with all vertices having degree $\ge 3$.

 Our results are presented as what we call AVCs ({\em anglewise vertex combinations}, first introduced in \cite{gsy}).
 A typical example is